kevoomedia/Kevoo-Md/Kévøø.md

 The *Kévøø😜-Md* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech
+Enjoy the diverse features of the *KEVOO-MD*  to enhance your Whatsapp more enjoyable 😜Powered by Kévøø Tech
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>